openplanet-nl/nadeoapi-docs/docs/live/clubs/edit-news.md

 - This endpoint is only useful with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).
 - As of 2024-01-17, this endpoint's response links to `.dds` media files by default, while several scaled `.png`/`.jpg` versions are available using separate fields (see example below for reference).
+- The `body` field supports text styling, which does not count towards the maximum character length.
+See the [Text Styling documentation](https://wiki.trackmania.io/en/content-creation/text-styling) for more information about the supported styles and syntax.

 ---